Home Learn EPF vs PPF vs VPF: Which is the Difference?

 Secure and Government-Backed

 EPF, PPF, and VPF are secure investment options as they are backed by the government.
-These schemes provide a reliable and stable platform for individuals to invest their savings, minimizing the risk associated with market volatility.
+These schemes provide a reliable and stable platform for individuals to invest their savings, minimising the risk associated with market volatility.

 Compounding Benefits